 Stories take you through the dirty world of sports which the audience has no clue of and which the players have to go through before they can present themselves to the public.

-At a psyche level, it takes you through journeys which have lows which are extremely lonely and can break a person if he is not mentally strong or does not have a strong support system.
+At a psyche level, it takes you through journeys which have lows, which are extremely lonely and can break a person if he is not mentally strong or does not have a strong support system.
 This is where the role of a coach becomes very important.
-On the other hand are the highs which can get into a players head, and become the very reason of his downfall.
+On the other hand are the highs which can get into a players head.
+And become the very reason for his downfall.
 Players have to keep oscillating between these two extremes for most of their playing lives.
 It requires as much a mental strength to deal with all the opposing forces to stay in the game, as honing the talent and maintaining the passion for the game.

-This is the second book that I read with sports theme and based in India, after Tom Alter’s ‘The Longest Race’.
-While the Alter’s book is based in Dehradoon and is about an athlete and Nandy’s book has Football in Calcutta, the books portray a very similar picture of the world of sports in India.
+Striker Stopper is the second book that I read with a sports theme and based in India, after Tom Alter’s ‘The Longest Race’.
+While the Alter’s book is based in Dehradoon and is about an athlete.
+And Nandy’s book has Football in Calcutta.
+The books portray a very similar picture of the world of sports in India.